akazachk/vpc/README.md

 You may need to use a compatible version of `g++`, and make sure that the same compiler is used when running `install_coin.sh` and the one used to generate `libgurobi_c++.a`, which can be rebuilt in the `Gurobi` directory under `src/build`.

+You may need to install several dependencies, such as `libbz2-dev`, or comment out from `makefile` any linking to the relevant libraries you are missing.

 ## Compilation

 There are two compilation modes: `debug` and `release`.
 These can be compiled with `make [debug or release]`, which create the executable `vpc` in a new subdirectory `Debug` or `Release` of the main folder.